 These positions are at the crossroads of IT and human resources or IT and project management.
 Plenty of processes and human resource activities happen electronically, and thus businesses require IT people to make them function smoothly.

 Check out the CompTIA Project+ or CompTIA Cloud Essentials+ certification exam if you’re interested in a combination of HR, management, and IT.

 The beauty of CompTIA exams lies in their variety and the wide scope of knowledge they cover.
 No matter what you want to become in your IT career, there is at least one CompTIA certificate that will help you achieve your goals.

 With their training, you can opt for a range of positions in cybersecurity, IT infrastructure, server and data management, support management, and even human resources.
 There is almost anything you can do with a CompTIA professional certificate.

 Before you start down any of these paths, consider your level of experience and skill.
 Take into account what comes naturally to you – whether you have the abstract mind required for constructing complex networks, a keen eye for spotting security vulnerabilities, or like to work with people and computers at the same time.
 If your motivation is money, you may want to research how much you can earn in each of the sectors described above.

-> Either way, CompTIA certificates are an undeniable advantage for all IT professionals.
+Either way, CompTIA certificates are an undeniable advantage for most IT professionals.
 MyComputerCareer offers courses that will help you tackle any of these exams and more.
 Contact us for more information!